tsufeki/php-lenient-parser/doc/component/Error.markdown

 $errors = $parser->getErrors();

 foreach ($errors as $error) {
-    // $error is an ordinary PhpParser\Error
+    // $error is an ordinary PhpLenientParser\Error
 }

 if (null !== $stmts) {